-Julie Loewen
+Susie Loewen

-Funeral For: Julie Loewen
+Funeral For: Susie Loewen

 Funeral Date: August 28, 2018

-Julie Loewen, 94, of Steinbach passed away Thursday, August 23rd at Bethesda Hospital.
-She is survived by 2 sisters, 1 brother, and their families.
-She was predeceased by her husband Jacob, 2 sisters, and 1 brother.
+Susie Loewen, 94, of Steinbach passed away Thursday, August 23rd at Bethesda Hospital.
+She is survived by 2 sisters, 1 brother and their families.
+She was predeceased by her husband Jacob, 2 sisters and 1 brother.

-The funeral service for Julie Loewen will be held Tuesday, 1pm, at Birchwood Funeral Chapel, Steinbach, with burial at Heritage Cemetery.
+The funeral service for Susie Loewen will be held Tuesday, August 28th at 1pm at Birchwood Funeral Chapel with burial at Heritage Cemetery.

-Viewing will be at the church prior to the service.
+Viewing will be at the chapel prior to the service.

 Donations may be made to Cancer Care Manitoba.